Calorimetry and Heat Transfer in Chemical Reactions

 Biochemical Reactions

-Calorimetry is used to study the thermodynamics of biochemical reactions, including enzyme reactions and metabolic pathways.
+Calorimetry is extensively used in biochemistry to study the thermodynamics of biochemical reactions, such as enzyme-catalyzed reactions and metabolic processes.

 Conclusion